journee-live/pipecat-ojin/examples/ojin-chatbot/README.md

 brew install portaudio
 ```

 Make sure to fill out proper values for required environment variables in the `.env` file.
-An example of the needed variables is provided in .env.example
+An example of the needed variables is provided in `env.example`.

 ## 🚀 Usage